Dentures – Plainview, NY

 If you’re missing all of your teeth on one or both arches, you would be an excellent choice for a full denture.
 Whether your teeth were lost due to malnutrition, periodontal disease, or some other unfortunate circumstance, full dentures are here to help restore your smile to what it used to be.

 On the other hand, if you’re only missing most or a few of your teeth, you would be a good candidate for partial dentures in Plainview.
 They can help give you the appearance and function of a full smile.
-However, if you’re only missing one or a couple of teeth, your dentist in Plainview may want you to consider another option, such as a bridge or a dental implant instead.
+Ahead of your consultation, our team will evaluate your smile and review your medical background to assess your suitability for the treatment.
+In the meantime, here are some factors to consider as you prepare for your appointment.

 What Are the Different Types of Dentures?